What do expats in Abidjan appreciate most about the local culture?

 - Are healthcare and health insurance expensive in Abidjan?

-- What are emergency services like in Abidjan?
+- What are the visa & residency requirements in Abidjan?

 What do expats in Abidjan appreciate most about the local culture?